 World Bank's Safeguard Policies Uganda's Legal and Regulatory Framework Gaps identified in Uganda legal and regulatory framework Environmental Assessment (OP 4.01) National Environment Management Policy, 2014 National Environment Act Cap 153 EIA Regulations, 1998 a.
 The Bank's classification and use of project categories i.e. A, B and C for a high, moderate and low potential environmental and social impacts.
 At the national level, projects are listed according to sectors and based on intensity of their impacts which is a key gap in the national law. b.
 Independent review is not specifically provided for under EIA Regulations of Uganda and as a result, the review of EIAs is commonly reviewed by government agencies. c.
 In the EIA review process; there is no specific legal/regulatory framework that caters for examination of the quality of the EIA reports.
 Only conditions of approval/reasons for non-approval of EIAs are provided by NEMA; d.
-There are no set out administrative mechanisms for appealing a decision taken on a particular EIA. - tegic Environmental Assessment Guidelines and Uganda Association for ment Act are to cover the following: Impact Assessment Bill have been drafted and the proposed amendments in the National Environment Act are to cover the following: a.
-Technical committee on environmental assessment; b.
+There are no set out administrative mechanisms for appealing a decision taken on a particular EIA There is an on-going process to amend the National Environment Act and EIA Regulations, and Stra tegic Environmental Assessment Guidelines and Uganda Association for Impact Assessment Bill have been drafted and the proposed amendments in the National Environ nment Act are to cover the following: a.
+Technical committee on environme ntal assessment; b.
 Strategic Environment Assessment; c.
-Basis for environmental impact assessment and environmental risk assessment; d.
+Basis for environmental impact asse essment and environmental risk assessment; d.
 Projects for which project briefs are required; e.
-Measures on climate change impacts; and f.
-Establishment and composition of t Establishment and composition of the environmental tribunal.
+Measures on climate change impacts; and t.
+Establishment and composition of t he environmental tribunal.